-Luckily the weather over winter 2016/17 was generally drier than the average since 1981 & whilst the summer is looking to be a fairly dry one, there is much less chance of subsidence than 2009 for example where a very wet winter preceded an unusually dry summer saw a one third increase in subsidence related claims.
+Some winters, such as 2016/17 are generally drier than the average.
+When the summer is looking to be a fairly dry one, there is much less chance of subsidence than 2009 for example where a very wet winter preceded an unusually dry summer saw a one third increase in subsidence related claims.

 Areas built on highly absorbent clay soil are particularly at risk with much of North London and Surrey and the South East of England being built on this type of soil.
 Indeed subsidence is a familiar issue in these areas even where relative stability in water saturation has existed.